5lizzerin/react-hooks-event-handling-lab/README.md

 field to capture input.
 Here's how to complete the exercise:

-1. In the `components/Keypad.js` file, create a `Keypad` React component.
+1. In the `components/Keypad.js` file, create a `Keypad` React component. go to the keypad.js file create a react component called "Keypad" DONE

 2. In that component, render an `input` with the right type.
+    That component should render <input type="password"></>

 3. On that `input`, add an event handler that listens for the `change` event.
+    Add "onChange()" to the input

 4. When that event fires, use `console.log` to print out the text `'Entering password...'`.

 ## Eyes on the ball